Colorado District 8: Yadira Caraveo

 The population of District 27 is about 44% Hispanic, 39% white, 9% Black, and 2% Asian.
 Democrats account for 42% of the registered voters, and Republicans make up 29%.
 In 2020, Biden carried the district by 12%, and Mike Garcia won by just 333 votes.
 In 2022, Garcia had a 6.5% margin of victory.
 The district is near Los Angeles, and many residents commute to Los Angeles for work.

-Democrat George Whitesides and Garcia were the "top 2" in the primary and will advance to the November election.
-Whitesides is a pragmatic political newcomer from the aerospace industry.
+George Whitesides is a pragmatic political newcomer from the aerospace industry and is the Democratic nominee.
 He is a board member of the Antelope Valley Economic Development and Growth Enterprise.

 Whitesides supports reproductive rights; job growth; creating economic opportunity; preserving Social Security and Medicare; wildfire fighting efforts, as he is a founder of the Megafire Action organization; and bipartisanship.